 Responsible for the security, safety and supervision of residents through direct monitoring, active interaction and clear staff communication.
 Written documentation of all youth contact is required for smooth continuation of services to youth, client and staff safety, and to meet contract obligations.
 This position is a full or part time position and includes days, awake overnights, swing, weekends and holidays with a variable schedule.

-Swing and Overnight Shift Resident Monitor – J5
+Swing Shift Resident Monitor – J5

 Position: Resident Monitor